ascholerChemeketa/armTutorial/_sources/Functions/AnotherFunction.rst

 .. include:: ../global.rst

-Calling Convention Continued
+Another Function
 =====================================

 The sample below has a second demonstration of using the calling conventions - it contains an unsigned division function ``udiv`` that is used to figure out the coins to use to make change.
-It minimizes the amount of information shuffling by keeping long term stored values in r4+ and using r0-r3 for all the temporary work in the function.
+The ``udiv`` function takes two parameters, the number to divide and the divisor, passed in ``r0`` and ``r1`` and returns two values, the quotient and the remainder, in ``r0`` and ``r1``.

 .. note::

    Since parameters are just register numbers, documentation of how the registers are being used is critical!

+Like the last one, this program avoids storing and reloading registers by keeping long term values in r4+ and using r0-r3 for all the temporary work in the function.

 .. armcode::
    :linenos: